detfis/detfis.github.io/_posts/2017-03-04-hello-world.md

 **Firstly** - I got sick of my excuses.

-Sure - I still not confident enough in my English capabilities, but hey, they are going to bet better along the way.
+Sure - I'm still not confident enough in my English capabilities, but hey, they are going to bet better along the way.

 Sure - I have exactly 0 experience in creating online content, but there is no other way to acquire those skills than actually start doing them.